Twenkid/DeepFaceLab-SAEHDBW/README.md

 It doesn't happen with the DX12 version, and it actually didn't really hang, but it needs a minute and something before starting (it needed so) for the first run after something, then it starts immediately.
 (Some caches or so).
 So just wait a bit.
 Another bug though is that sometimes the CUDA version runs slower than it's supposed to run, now it started with ~560-570-530 ms per iteration, but then slowed down below the DX12 version (>800-1000ms) or starts like that.
 After several restarts (at the end I "Entered" the wait period to change the parameters, but didn't change anything, just went through) and it got fast again.

+A few hours later: I had a theory - possibly part of the model is moved to RAM and some kind of swapping begins, as it's barely fitting in GPU RAM and once I dare to open more stuff in a browser etc. the iterations slow down.
+Unless it's something about specific optimization hurdles.

 ```
 Starting.
 Press "Enter" to stop training and save model.
 [00:09:45][#007322][0531ms][0.8211][0.7711]